githubtraining/reviewing-a-pull-request/responses/another-one.md

 ### :keyboard: Activity: Request a reviewer

 _steps to request a reviewer / what changes to make for LL to work_

+1. In the pull request, click **Request** in the right sidebar under **Reviewers**.
+1. Type the username of the person or the name of the team you're asking to review your changes, then click their team name or username to request a review.

 # Graceful Exit